-Leica D-LUX Typ 109 versus Sony RX100 IV
+Leica D-LUX Typ 109 vs Sony RX100 IV

-The Leica D-LUX (Typ 109) and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were revealed to the public, respectively, in September 2014 and June 2015.
+The Leica D-LUX (Typ 109) and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were officially introduced, respectively, in September 2014 and June 2015.
 Both the D-LUX Typ 109 and the RX100 IV are fixed lens compact cameras that are based on a Four Thirds (D-LUX Typ 109) and an one-inch (RX100 IV) sensor.
-The Leica has a resolution of 12.7 megapixel, whereas the Sony provides 20 MP.
+The Leica has a resolution of 12.7 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 IV is notably smaller (24 percent) than the Leica D-LUX Typ 109.
 Moreover, the RX100 IV is markedly lighter (26 percent) than the D-LUX Typ 109.
 In this context, it is worth noting that neither the D-LUX Typ 109 nor the RX100 IV are weather-sealed.